Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 also reference the forum message where the bug was found, the documentation that describes an issue, or the file that fixes it.
-The system is flexible enough to allow referencing of items that are not stored in SYS\_PRODUCT\_NAME.
+The system is flexible enough to allow referencing of items that are not stored in |SYSPRODUCTNAME|.
 So you may now create your own reference pattern to link to an external document manager like DocuShare, or source code management tool like ClearCase